 At the Detroit Zoo

 Male Grevy’s zebra Enzi, born in 2015, can be found roaming his African Grasslands habitat with two wildebeests.
-Male Jimmy, born in 2011, resides in the African watering hole along with two elands.
+Male Jimmy, born in 2011, resides in the African Watering Hole with two elands.

 Grevy’s zebras are the largest of the three zebra species.
 They have large, rounded ears, white bellies and defined, black stripes down their spines.
 They are white with fine, black stripes covering their bodies.
 They have long, narrow faces with black muzzles.
 Their thick, erect mane runs from between their ears to the beginning of their backs.

 All zebras are uniquely striped; no two zebras have the same stripe pattern.